saraseeberg/SightSee/README.md

 ![Destinationpage image] ()

+### Planner

+The planner page gives the user the ability to plan a trip to a specific country.
+Here you can drag and drop activities to a timeline.

 #### LoginPage

 The page where users can log in to their accounts.
 If the user does not have an account, they can register to create one.